Ulthes/angular-tips-und-tricks/README.md

 # angular-tips-und-tricks
 Tips and Tricks which helped me during my RIA development with AngularJS..
 ## Credits where credits due
-This documentation would not exist if not the great [AnuglarJS Design by John Papa](https://github.com/johnpapa/angular-styleguide).
+This documentation would not exist if not the great [AngularJS Design by John Papa](https://github.com/johnpapa/angular-styleguide).
 So, read his Style Guide before going through here.

 ## Table of Contents